ek93922/xlsx_to_xls/README.md

   - **Pros**
       - Since it uses Excel application directly to convert, no error message on launch of newly generated .xls file
   - **Cons**
       - It requires Excel to be installed.
-(Haven't tried forward capabilities. ie. using Office03 to convert the file from .xlsx to .xls)
-      - (Theorectically can't happen since Office03 can't open .xlsx file)
+(Haven't tried forward capabilities. ie. using Office03 to convert the file from .xlsx to .xls.
+Theorectically can't happen since Office03 can't open .xlsx file)
 ------------------------------------------

 * openpyxl method uses openpyxl module to convert the .xlsx file to .xls